 Don’t Require Form Submissions.

 You’re not wrong to ask for feedback on why the user is looking to unsubscribe.
-We definitely encourage you to build a survey or pull to gather data on the matter.
+It can be a great idea to build an exit survey or pull together data on the matter.

 But by no means should you make it mandatory.
-Requiring them to fill out a form in order to follow through with unsubscribing is a bad user experience and can push them even further away from your brand.
+Requiring prospects to fill out a form just to follow through with unsubscribing is a bad user experience and can push them even further away from your brand.

 What hope do you have in trying to win them back if you’ve annoyed them?

 Use a polite, short survey that they can complete quickly and honestly without interrupting their day.
-But more importantly, let them skip it if they don’t have the time.
+But more importantly, let them skip it if they don’t have the time or motivation to complete the exit survey.

 Don’t Make People Log In.